adrian-salajan/adrian-salajan.github.io/_drafts/pizza.md

 {% endhighlight %}

-Second, we can not allow starting the recipe from am intermediary step.
-We will put implicit parameters in the companion object so that we can make private the construtor - we still need it to make the transition from a Pizza RecipeBuilder[A] to RecipeBuilder[B]
+Second, we can not allow starting the recipe from an intermediary step.
+We will create an apply method in the companion object with implicit parameters that only accepts the correct first pizza recipe step (SetupDough), and we make  the constructor private - this accepts every step and we need it to make the transition from a Pizza RecipeBuilder[A] to RecipeBuilder[B]

 {% highlight scala %}